-Budgets: up to £5k (varies depending on the complexity of the work)
+Support Package: up to £5.5k (varies depending on the complexity of the work)

 In our film commissions, we’re looking for strong ideas for short form films, that can demonstrate the breadth of possibility offered by film, whether that be through stylistic innovation, experimentation with sound, image, structure, narrative and storytelling, animation, performance, scripted drama, dance, music or any other means.

 They can feature or blend different artistic forms and genres within each work.

 We envisage most films being 3 minutes long, however, if your idea warrants a longer film we are open to discussing this with you as long as it remains within the recommended budgets.